 This feature is a fantastic organizational tool that allocates jobs and assigns roles to each team member.

 Once up and running, Domain Join can save you a lot of time and hassle by providing you with a useful organizational tool.

-The improved organization will enhance productivity which in turn can lead to more profits for your business.
+The improved organization will enhance productivity, which can lead to more profits for your business.

-Another fantastic bonus that you receive when you install Windows Pro is the remote desktop feature.
+Another fantastic bonus you receive when installing Windows Pro is the remote desktop feature.
 This feature allows you to quickly and effectively manage the IT aspects of your business.

 Remote desktop also allows you to access other computers without having to visit the device physically.
 This will save you a tremendous amount of time and hassle when managing your IT as you’ll never have to leave your desk, go to another employee’s desk, and address their IT issue.